The Tower of the Flock, Part 1 – Eliezer’s Story

 Squinting in the late afternoon sun, I wiped my brow and surveyed our work.

-The crazy intense, sleep deprived spring was well behind us.
+The crazy intense, sleep-deprived spring was well behind us.
 The last ewe had delivered the last lamb.
 We’d had a lovely, lazy summer letting the sheep graze the lush hill country.
 I’d been glad to get away from town for a few months.
 But harvest had come and gone, and we’d brought the sheep to the fields to eat what the gleaners left behind.
 That morning, Uncle Asa sent me to the watchtower on the edge of town to ready it for the next lambing season.

 Ignoring my aching back and grumbling stomach, I grinned at what we’d accomplished.
 My little brother Tobiah and I spent all day scrubbing and sweeping to get it ready for the next time we needed to look after an injured sheep or tend a pregnant ewe.
 The stone manger practically sparkled, and the tower walls had been scrubbed free of moss and debris.
 I was confident Uncle Asa would find nothing to complain about when he came to check my work.

 He mumbled something under his breath and threw the last white linen strip on the stack.
 He had worked beside me all day, scowling and sulking the whole time.
-I hadn’t investigated his sullen attitude yet, but the walk down to the field would give me time to sort out his sour mood.
+I hadn’t investigated his sullen attitude yet, but the walk down to the meadow would give me time to sort out his sour mood.

 I picked up the swaddling cloth and swatted him with it.
 “Fold it like I showed you, and then we’re out of here.
 Once you’ve filled your belly with fresh bread and cheese, maybe you’ll find a smile tucked somewhere under that grimace.”

-Whining, he folded the cloth and set it on the stack with exaggerated care.
+Grumbling under his breath, he folded the cloth and set it on the stack with exaggerated care.
 Had I been that grumbly at eight years old?
 Possibly, but I hadn’t had the nerve to show it.
 I answered to my uncle, not just an older brother.
 When I tousled Tobiah’s curly brown hair, he slapped my hand away.

 I placed a firm hand around his neck, resisting the urge to tighten my grip.
 “Okay, buddy, what’s wrong with you?
 You’ve been out of sorts all day.”